 The next step is to create a plan.
 A disciplined approach will increase your chances of success.
 Decide what steps you will need to take to achieve your goals.
 Include the specific activities involved, the tools or resources you will need and the date you would like to reach each one.

-We’ve developed a free worksheet template with a detailed plan to help you on your way – get your copy by filling in the form below.
+We’ve developed a free worksheet template with a detailed plan to help you on your way – get your copy.

-For further advice on goal setting, contact one of Glide Outplacement’s career coaches and find out about how career counselling and coaching can help you achieve your employment ambitions.
+For further advice on goal setting, find out about how career coaching can help you achieve your employment ambitions.